Financial Planning Newsletter for Returning Undergraduate Students

 For 2013-14 the federal government has added some items we might have to verify for selected students.
 These items MIGHT include:

 - Identity – if selected, students will have to provide to our office a copy of a government issued photo ID.
 This includes a driver’s license, passport, state ID or military ID.

-- Statement of Educational Purpose – if selected, students will need to submit the original signed statement of educational purpose to our office.
-We will post one on our website as soon as we have the format and language from the Dept. of Education, but it will need to be printed and signed and MAILED or hand delivered to our office.
+- Statement of Educational Purpose – if selected, students will need to submit the original signed SEP to our office.
+We will post one on our website as soon as we have the format and language from the Dept. of Education, but it will need to be printed and signed and MAILED or turned in in person to our office.
 Copies, faxes, scanned electronic copies will not be acceptable.

 Most students will not be selected for these additional items.
-But if you are we will ask you for the documentation and we will not be able to disburse aid until the items are received.
+But if you are, we will ask you for the documentation and we will not be able to disburse aid until the items are received.

 Additional Sources of Assistance

 As you work your way through the college application and acceptance process, you may wonder where you can get additional help with paying for college.
 A few other sites that can help you are: